-Some of the hallmark “signs” of ADHD, like distractibility, are more likely to manifest when we’re feeling understimulated.
-That’s why when we slip into hyperfocus, which is really stimulating for us in a positive way, we’re not as easily distracted and can often work for long periods of time.
+Some of the hallmark 'signs' of ADHD, (i.e. distractibility) are more likely to manifest when we’re feeling understimulated.
+That’s why when we slip into hyperfocus — which can be really stimulating in a positive way — we’re not as easily distracted, and can often work for long periods of time.

-Overcoming understimulation can be difficult, but there is a way to simplify it: add more positive stimulation!
-You can mitigate understimulation by:
+Overcoming understimulation can be difficult, but there is a way to simplify it - add more positive stimulation!
+Here are some ideas: